deutsche-nationalbibliothek/dataset-tools/docs/datashed.md

 identifiers) must fulfill can be checked with the `check` command.
 The command requires a configuration file containing a list of tests.
 A test specification requires a unique ID and a query formulated in SQL.
-The test fails if the SQL query does not evaluate to "true".
-Unless otherwise specified, the tests are automatically read from the "checks.toml" file.
+The test fails if the SQL query does not evaluate to `true`.
+Unless otherwise specified, the tests are automatically read from the `checks.toml` file.

 Optionally, a test can contain a description that is included in the output.
 If a test is to be skipped, the `skip` flag can be set.

-The following check verifies whether the file size is the same for the same hash value:
+In the following example, the check verifies whether the file size is the same for the same hash value (by shortening the hash, there is a small chance that there will be a difference):

 ```toml
 [check.I001]